 On one occasion Watson married three couples who had children present to witness the ceremony.
-The light of the gospel had so pene-
+The light of the gospel had so penetrated their hearts that the couples felt they should be married with a Christian ceremony.

 A New Bible College